gogolith/GoCoEdit/README.md

 All Server connections are stored in your App.

-GoCoEdit - The Remote Code Editor
+GoCoEdit - Code and Text Editor for iOS
 -------------

 The Client-App is available at the Apple AppStore: